flancia-coop/doc.anagora.org/social-coop-tech-group.md

 > 20:58 UTC Flancian: I will check back later tonight and run the vote by default, then we can go further in Loomio?
 I think it's a good opportunity for people to express their views on what is happening.
 I hope the community finds the time to participate widely.

+> 22 UTC: flancian and 3wc have a 1:1 discussion about the vote. [is this placed correctly?]

 > 22:25 UTC Flancian: PSA: https://www.loomio.com/d/u1OkUA6M/clarity-on-stance-with-regards-to-threads/30 is the vote. please vote at your earliest convenience, but also optionally take the time to consider what you would like to publish on such an occasion; I think history will likely look back on both corporations and the commons at this moment.
 We have six days as per our governance template.

-flancian and 3wc have a 1:1 discussion about the vote. [is this placed correctly?] [it was between the two votes]

 - January 11, 2025: votes to suspend Threads begin after Meta changes their permissible speech policy are running.

 > 00:32 UTC 3wc: I have now proposed an alternative vote, "Grant an exemption to the social.coop federation abuse policy for threads.net" https://www.loomio.com/p/XsNQByhG/proposal-grant-an-exception-to-the-social-coop-federation-abuse-policy-for-threads-net
+> 3wc: I apologise for the confusion caused by parallel votes.
+I hope we do not need to find out what happens if the results disagree with each other

 > Flancian: 20% is also significant enough that, if it holds, we should probably discuss as a community how exactly we go through enacting the suspend to make sure people don't lose significant data (as per the message above; but that is only one particular implementation plan).